chainofsecrets/kamut-testnet/docs/validators-and-full-nodes.md

-# How to join Kamut Testnet Validator
+# How to join Kamut Testnet as a Genesis Validator

 This document details how to join the Kamut Enigma Blockchain `Testnet` as a validator.